HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 But $|l^{max}_q - l^{min}_q| \leq 1$, hence the difference between the quantiles is bounded by the maximal sample distance.
 QED.

 **Example.**
-There are cases where interpolated and empirical quantiles are far appart.
+There are cases where interpolated and empirical quantiles are far apart.
 A common example where this is the case is are long tailed distributions with outliers, and we are interested in high quantiles like $.99,.999$.
-In these regions samples are sparse and far appart.
+In these regions samples are sparse and far apart.

 {% figure 8ce5431c59a5eb0697b8ff30 png "Empirical vs. Interpolated quantiles for a Paretro Distribution with outliers" %}